 Aging is difficult.
 Don't let anyone tell you differently.
 While there are many beautiful benefits to maturity such as grandchildren who go back to their parents once the sugar high sets in, cool discounts that young whipper-snappers don't have access to, and an excuse to say exactly what is on your mind, aging is not always a bed of roses.
-Hopefully we've gained wisdom through the accumulation of days, however, time does cause our bodies to begin deteriorate: our vision can be diminished, our joints are more susceptible to fatigue, and we get confused with the constant changes around us ("Why do they keep changing the operating system on my smart phone just when I had the last one figured out?").
+Hopefully we've gained wisdom through the accumulation of days, however, time does cause our bodies to deteriorate: our vision may diminish, our joints are more susceptible to fatigue, and we increasingly become more confused with the constant changes around us ("Why do they keep changing the operating system on my smart phone just when I had the last one figured out?").
 It is important that we walk wisely into this time of life.

 We all drive cars.

 Our ability to go where we want, when we want, is a huge factor in our personal freedom and happiness.
 The loss of the ability to drive can be devastating to many people and cause rifts in otherwise peaceful families.
 While we want to allow ourselves and our loved ones as much independence as possible, we also need to consider their safety and the safety of others on the road.

 When it comes to determining the time to stop driving, age shouldn't be the main consideration.
 We probably all know 83 year olds who have more mental awareness and physical ability than some 63 year olds.
 So how do we know when it is no longer safe for us or a loved one to drive?

 The National Highway Transportation Safety Administration (NHTSA) has created a list of questions to consider when changes might need to take place.
 We need to be honest with ourselves and loved ones and begin these conversations early so that when the time for driving modification comes, we will all be more prepared.

 - Does he or she get lost on routes that should be familiar?